 The Future of Experiencing

-Many of those who are on medications know how one small pill can manipulate your current state of wellbeing, for better or for worse.
+Many of those who are on medications know how one small pill (I’m looking at you, prednisone) can manipulate your current state of wellbeing, for better or for worse.
 This futuristic exoskeleton is very interesting – it allows you to experience what old age might be like, by mimicking arthritis, hearing loss and blindness.